sferguson12/dungeon-alchemist-post-processor/README.md

 This is a NodeJS project for processing Foundry exports from [Dungeon Alchemist](https://store.steampowered.com/app/1588530/Dungeon_Alchemist/).
 See the [Foundry article on Walls](https://foundryvtt.com/article/walls/) for more information about Wall configuration.

+There are probably a number of use cases this logic does not correctly identify.
+Sample submissions are welcome and I will do my best to refine the logic.
+Please double-check your wall configuration after importing.

 ## What does it do?

 **Note:** The following animations were captured with [Token Vision enabled for the scene (see Lighting Settings)](https://foundryvtt.com/article/scenes/).